wp-plugins/flyzoo/readme.txt

 * Live Support: simple but effective tool to help customers and increase sales!

-* Embedded Chat Room: give direct access to a chat room by embedding it into a page (PRO Plan)
+* Embeddable Chat Room: give direct access to a chat room by embedding it into a page (PRO Plan)

 * Track Visitors Live: see who is online and send chat invitations to potential customers